 Security doors, or fly screen doors, are a fixture in many Australian homes these days, but some older places don’t have the benefit of the wire screen doors on their front and back entrances.
 People looking to force their way into need only pose as real estate agents or concerned neighbors that need help when knocking on your door, and once you open it they can push their way inside.
 A security door removes that option, and most modern designs are a stab and cut proof, making them effective against even the most violent of criminals.

 Security cameras are sometimes seen as overkill on suburban homes, but they can be useful in many situations, not just life-threatening ones.
-A camera setup that covers your whole exterior of the house can capture anyone entering or exiting from anywhere at any time, which can be a great help to police if your home is burgled and they need to find the people responsible.
+A camera setup from Orbis Protect that covers your whole exterior of the house can capture anyone entering or exiting from anywhere at any time, which can be a great help to police if your home is burgled and they need to find the people responsible.
 As well as this, cameras can help to solve little mysteries around the home, such as who is stealing apples from the backyard apple tree, or which of your neighbors keeps moving the green waste bin in your front yard.